OCamlverse/ocamlverse.github.io/content/bigarray.md

 # Bigarray

 [Bigarray](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Bigarray.html)
-serve as a way to bypass some of the limitations with OCaml's built-in array data structures.
+serves as a way to bypass some of the limitations with OCaml's built-in array data structures.

 For example: